With 18 casinos, lottery games and horse race betting in Iowa, placing a bet is nothing new to bettors in the Hawkeye State.

 Many states require legal sports betting sites to have a “responsible gambling” badge at the top of each page.
 Current Iowa online sportsbooks do have this badge, albeit a smaller version at the footer of the sites.

-The page covers everything from treating patrons fairly through to the more destructive pathological side of problem gambling.
+The page covers everything from treating patrons fairly to the more destructive pathological side of problem gambling.

 Also, there are some rules for enjoyable and safe gambling.